Vestbox

 It’s exhausting.
 It fractures your portfolio visibility.
 And mostly, it’s a structural mismatch between what your wealth actually requires in a hyper-connected, volatile global economy and what the industry is legally allowed to sell you.

-To see the full SIF vs. mutual funds breakdown, you have to stop reading marketing brochures and start reading the legal rulebooks that govern your money.
+To see the full SIF (Specialized Investment Funds) vs. mutual funds breakdown, you have to stop reading marketing brochures and start reading the legal rulebooks that govern your money.
 Let’s rip the cover off the four major wealth structures in India.

 The Structural Boundaries of Standard Mutual Funds